skemper/www.jhu-oose.com/assignments/0/index.md

 <small>
 For example, [`48092726db45fd4bcde21e3712ac2d8e4a094797`](https://github.com/jhu-oose/www.jhu-oose.com/commit/48092726db45fd4bcde21e3712ac2d8e4a094797).
 Graders will look at the code base as of this commit.
-You must have pushed your assignment to your individual repository at `https://github.com/jhu-oose/{{site.course}}-student-<identifier>` before you submit this form.
 You may find the commit identifier on the commits page at `https://github.com/jhu-oose/{{site.course}}-student-<identifier>/commits/master`.
 Usually you want the most recent commit.
 </small>